Xie Jinyuan

-Xie Jinyuan (Hsieh Chin-yuan; 26 April 1905 – 24 April 1941) was a Chinese Nationalist military officer famous for commanding the Defense of Sihang Warehouse during the Battle of Shanghai in the Second Sino-Japanese War.
+Xie Jinyuan (Hsieh Chin-yuan; 26 April 1905 – 24 April 1941) was a Chinese National Revolutionary Army military officer famous for commanding the Defense of Sihang Warehouse during the Battle of Shanghai in the early phases of the Second Sino-Japanese War.

 Biography

-Xie was a born in Jiaoling County, Guangdong province.
-He attended the Whampoa Military Academy in Guangzhou and graduated in 1925 majoring in politics.
+Xie was born in Jiaoling County, Guangdong in 1905.
+He attended the Whampoa Military Academy in Guangzhou and graduated in 1925, majoring in politics.
 He served in the National Revolutionary Army until his death.

 After graduation he was assigned to the 5th Regiment, 2nd Division as a platoon commander.
 In 1928 he was promoted to company commander.
-The next year the division was involved in the defence of Shandong from a Japanese invasion and Xie was badly wounded in the defense.
-After he recovered he took command of the machine gun battalion of the regiment, and was later promoted to major and transferred as a staffer to the Wuhan HQ.
+The next year the division was involved in the defence of Shandong from a Japanese invasion, and Xie was badly wounded in the defense.
+After he recovered he took command of the machine gun battalion of the regiment, and was later promoted to major and transferred as a staffer to the Wuhan headquarters.
 In 1931 he accepted an assignment to the 78th Division of the 19th Route Army, and in October 1930 he was transferred to the 88th as the battalion commander of the Reserve Regiment.
-Xie saw combat against the Japanese during the January 28 Incident.
+Xie saw combat against the Japanese during the January 28 incident.
 He later served as vice regimental commander and was promoted to lieutenant colonel.